I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 - Is it circumstantial?

 Do we weary sooner than the men, when it comes to the battlefield?
-Are we held back by a desire to make peace, even when peace may be the wrong choice, trying to convince ourselves we are doing so for our children, hoping they will have what we did not – a chance at passion?
+Are we held back by a desire to make peace even when peace promises the wrong choice, convincing ourselves we are doing so for our children, hoping they will have what we did not – a chance at passion?

 Self